Employee Engagement and Volunteering

 • Enhanced brand awareness, value, and competitiveness

-• Powerful staff engagement opportunities that strengthen teams, deepen employee understanding of your company's social impact strategy and boost staff pride in your business
+• Powerful staff engagement opportunities that strengthen teams, deepen employee understanding of your company's social and environmental impact strategy and boost staff pride in your business

 • Creation of positive and compelling stories of change within your communities of interest